OctahedronBR/cotopaxi-core/documentation/core.md

 }
 </pre>

 Notice that we didn’t passed any arguments to any method.
 The signature is just a public void method without any arguments.
-If you want to get the request parameters, you need to see in method helper.
+If you want to get the request parameters, you should use the methods inherited from the cotopaxi’s Controller class.

 ### Helper methods

 Cotopaxi provides a lots of helper methods to increase the developer productivity while coding the controller’s actions.
 Let’s see them.

-**BaseController**
+**InputController**

 <pre class="prettyprint">
-request()
-in(key) - recover any request parameter value values(key) - recover any request parameter multiple value out(key, value) - puts a value associated with a variable on output to be accesible on view echo() session(key) - recover any data from session session(key, value) - stores a value associated with a variable on session cookie(key) cookie(key, value) serverName() fullRequestedUrl() relativeRequestedUrl()
+in(key) - recover any request parameter value in(key, converter) - recover any request parameter value, and converts to a specific type values(key) - recover any request parameter multiple value session(key) - recover any data from session header(key) - recover any request header parameter cookie(key) - recover any request cookies parameter serverName() - gets the server name, Eg. www.octahedron.com.br fullRequestedUrl() - gets the full requested URL, Eg. www.octahedron.com.br/contact relativeRequestedUrl() - gets the relative requested URL, Eg. /contact
 </pre>

-Those are the common methods to manipulate the input/output parameters and attributes.
-You can see more at BaseController.java.
+Those are the common methods to manipulate the input parameters and attributes.
 That’s not all, folks.
-Where is the methods to render and redirect the responses?
+Where is the methods to set output values, render and redirect the responses?
 Here we go.

 **Controller**

 <pre class="prettyprint">
-render(template, code)
-success(template)
-error()
-invalid()
-forbidden()
-notFound()
-asJSON(code)
-jsonSuccess()
-jsonInvalid()
-redirect(url)
+out(key, value) - puts a value associated with a variable on output to be accesible on view echo() - echos all input parameters to out put, with same names; useful to handle form errors session(key, value) - stores a value associated with a variable on session cookie(key, value) - stores the given key/value pair using cookies header(key, value) - adds the given key/value pair to response header render(template, code) - renders given template with the given response code success(template) - shortcut to render(template, 200) error(template) - shortcut to render(template, 500) invalid(template) - shortcut to render(template, 400) forbidden(template) - shortcut to render(template, 403) notFound(template) - shortcut to render(template, 404)
+asJSON(code) - renders all output objects as json (Thanks [flexjson](http://flexjson.sourceforge.net/) for that!) jsonSuccess() - shortcut to asJson(200) jsonInvalid() - shortcut to asJson(400)
+redirect(url) - send a redirect to the given redirect
 </pre>

-As BaseController, you can check out the javadoc of Controller.
+As the Controller class extends the InputController, you can access both input and output/render/redirect related methods.
+For more, just  check out the Controller’s javadoc.

 ### Simple example